Partition Recovery: Recover Lost Partitions and Data

 Assigning a New Drive Letter

-A partition may appear to be lost if it doesn’t have a drive letter assigned to it.
+A partition may appear to be lost because it’s not appearing in File Explorer.
+This is typically due to a missing drive letter.
 Fortunately, you can easily assign a new drive letter using the Disk Management utility:

 1. Press Win + X.